 The addition of plain yogurt adds a little tang to this bread, but very subtle.
 A good basic, general purpose bread.

-- Add liquids ingredients and butter to pan.
+- Add liquid ingredients and butter to bread pan.

-- Add all dry ingredients, except yeast to pan.
-Tap pan to settle dry ingredients, then level ingredients, pushing some of the mixture into the corners.
+- Add all dry ingredients, except yeast, to bread pan.
+Tap pan to settle dry ingredients and then level, pushing some of them into the corners.
 Lock pan into bread maker.

-- Program for recommended select setting WHOLE WHEAT (4, 5, 6).
-Program timer if being used.
+- Select desired setting.
+Program timer, if necessary.
 Turn bread maker on.
-When done, turn off, unlock pan and remove with oven mitts.
+When bread is done, turn breadmaker off and, using oven mitts, unlock and remove the bread pan.
 Shake bread out of pan and cool on rack before slicing.

 A dense bread, packed with fiber since all whole wheat flour is used.
 Longer rise time at wheat settings provide great results.
-If bread collapses during baking period, add 1 or 1-½ tablespoons vital wheat gluten to recipe for respective loaf size to prevent this from happening.
-Vital wheat gluten can be found in moth health food stores.
+If bread collapses during baking period, add 1 or 1½ tablespoons vital wheat gluten to recipe for respective loaf size to prevent this from happening.
+Vital wheat gluten can be found in most health food stores.